ant-design/ant-design-web3/packages/web3/src/solana/index.md

 - Supports displaying balance.
 - Adds Phantom and OKX wallets by default, providing download guidance if the user has not installed a wallet.
 - Configure `quickConnect` to provide quick connection entry to simplify user operations.
-- Uses `simple` mode to simplify the interface.
+- Uses `simple` mode and disable group to simplify the interface.

 ## Basic Usage